hachyderm/community/community.hachyderm.io/content/en/blog/incidents/2023-05-moderation/index.md

 (A note to the broader, non-tech industry, members of our community: “Incident” here carries similar context and meaning to an
 “[IT Incident](https://en.wikipedia.org/wiki/Computer_security_incident_management)”
 as we are a tech-oriented instance.
-Post Mortems for traditional IT incidents are also in this section.)
+Postmortems for traditional IT incidents are also in this section.)

 ### A Short, Confusing Timeline